 • If Simon receives the same amount of money each week, why does he have $5 after the first week?

-• How can you determine the amount in the piggy bank after a large number of weeks have passed, for example, in week 10?
+• How can you determine the amount in the piggy bank after many weeks have past, for example, in week 10?

 It is also possible, for example, to represent the equation \(y = 2x + 4\) using the non-numeric growing pattern below with the first three terms: